-The MSN program provides registered nurses, with a baccalaureate degree, with an opportunity to build expertise in a specialized area of practice while enhancing their skills in theory and research in professional practice.
+The online MSN program provides registered nurses, with a baccalaureate degree, with an opportunity to build expertise in a specialized area of practice while enhancing their skills in theory and research in professional practice.

 Students may enroll as either full-time or part-time students.
 Full-time students can expect to complete their degree in a little over two years through an individualized plan of study.
 All full-time and part-time students must complete all degree requirements within five (5) calendar years of the date of the first registration for graduate study.